Emission of Single and Few Electrons in XENON1T and Limits on Light Dark Matter: Limits on Dark Matter Models

 Exclusion limits are shown for dark photons and ALPs in the top and bottom panels of Figure~\ref{fig:dp_alp}, respectively.
 We report our limits assuming that ionized electrons are always produced from the lowest electron shell for which the mass of the DM particle exceeds the binding energy of that specific shell.
 This approach is more conservative than that adopted in Ref.~\cite{Bloch:2016sjj}, where the ionized electron is assumed to always originate from the outer most 5p electron shell.
 A complete analysis would require a careful treatment of the differential ionization rate for each shell.
 In order to compare directly to previous results, and to provide an estimate of the systematic uncertainty stemming from the unknown differential ionization rate, we also report our limit calculated under the less conservative assumption used in Ref.~\cite{Bloch:2016sjj}, where the uncertainty between the two assumptions is covered as a blue shaded region in Figure~\ref{fig:dp_alp}.
 Additionally limits from direct experimental results are shown in solid lines, and calculated limits in gray lines.
 In both cases, we probe lower mass ranges than previous XENON1T results, and exclude new parameter space for dark photons in a narrow mass range.

 \paragraph{\textbf{Solar Dark Photon}} Finally, we consider the case of dark photons originating in the Sun.
 The energy spectrum and flux of solar dark photons will differ greatly from relic DM dark photons as discussed in Appendix~\ref{sec:solar_dp}.
 The absorption rate of solar dark photons in LXe is strongly affected by their kinetic energy, which may be orders of magnitude higher than the rest energy, and the polarization, which is not isotropic, of the solar dark photon.
 The 90\% confidence upper limits for solar dark photons is presented in Figure~\ref{fig:solar}.
-Since the solar dark photons may be produced with considerable kinetic energy, the expected recoil spectrum is maximal in our 3-5 electron region.
-Due to our low background rate in the 42-150\,PE (2-5 electrons) region, we are thus able to probe new parameter space.
-As a result we improve over the previous limits derived from XENON1T S2-only data by almost an order of magnitude.
+Since the solar dark photons may be produced with considerable kinetic energy, the expected recoil spectrum is maximal in our 3-5 electron region, where we report a lower background rate in the 42-150\,PE (2-5 electrons) region relative to XENON10.
+Our work represents the first direct limits from experimental results on solar dark photons.

 {}